-When Will Car Prices Drop?
+When Will Car Prices Drop in 2023?

-“The rise in car prices can be attributed to a number of factors, but mostly come down to two things: high demand and limited supply,” said Ian Lang, senior car advice editor at Bumper.
-“The semiconductor shortage that coincided with the start of the pandemic continues to plague the auto industry.
-The shortage limits production and as a result increases vehicle prices.”
+“The rise in car prices can be attributed to a number of factors, but mostly come down to two things: high demand and limited supply,” said Ian Lang, senior car advice editor at Bumper, citing the semiconductor shortage at the start of the COVID-19 pandemic.
+“The shortage limits production and, as a result, increases vehicle prices.”

 Is There a Car Shortage?

-“Currently, there are only a fraction of the cars for sale in the U.S. that were available before the pandemic,” said Lang.
+“Currently, there are only a fraction of the cars for sale in the U.S. that were available before the pandemic,” said Lang in 2022.
 “Since fewer new cars are being produced, manufacturers and dealers aren’t offering the typical ‘savings‘ or ‘discounts’ that were advertised previously.
 Dealers have found that buyers are willing to pay higher prices when the only other option includes not buying or having a car at all.”

 For some perspective, note that in July 2021, the average new vehicle cost $43,355, according to Cox Automotive.
 In July 2020, the average new vehicle cost $38,378, according to Kelley Blue Book.
 Though much lower than the price now, July 2020’s average vehicle cost was still high.
 The price hike started in May 2020, when the semiconductor shortage started to be felt throughout the automotive industry.

 What Will Make Car Prices Get Back to Normal?

 “In order to lower prices, supply and demand need to be in balance,” Lang said.
 “As the semiconductor shortage subsides, other production and supply chain bottlenecks will be resolved, and more new cars will be available.
 The used car market should also stabilize.
 This, again, will eventually and hopefully help to reduce inflation.”